JD Admissions Frequently Asked Questions

 Preparing for Law School

 One good starting point is the ABA's Statement on Pre-Law Education.
 The Law School Admission Council has plenty of advice.
 Your college or university likely has a pre-law advisor who should be a good source of information.
-(Don't worry if you've already graduated - they usually work with alumni as well, and if you don't know who the advisor for your school is, you can find out through your LSAC.org account.)
+(Don't worry if you've already graduated - they usually work with alumni as well, and if you don't know who the advisor for your school is, you can find out through your LSAC online account.)

 There is no one major that is appropriate or favored as preparation for law school.
 It's not surprising that many people who are interested in attending law school are also attracted to majors such as political science, history, and economics, and we do see (and admit) many people who have studied these fields.
 However, the intellectual atmosphere at the Law School is enhanced by the presence of students from a wide range of majors from humanities to the sciences.
 We look favorably on applicants who have taken a wide-ranging, challenging curriculum and developed skills in writing, close textual analysis, and critical thinking.
 Rather than select a major because it is "good preparation for law school," you should make your choice because the discipline seems interesting and engaging to you.
 You will be most engaged in these classes, and do your best work there - which will probably turn out to be the best preparation for law school.